artsy/Swift-at-Artsy/Beginners/Lesson Two/README.md

 ### Multiple States of Mind

 We have a `Bool` and it can represent one of two states.
-What could we use to represent something that can only something from a finite a number of states.
+We have numbers and strings that can represent an infinite number of states.
+What we're looking for is something that can be a switch between a finite number of states.

-At first glance when we modelled an Artwork in code, we might think to represent the for sale availability as a `Bool`.
-It's pretty intuitive that an artwork is either sold or not.
+When we modelled our artwork variables above to represent the for sale availability, we used `Bool`s.
+This makes sense because it's pretty intuitive that an artwork is either sold or not (`true` or `false`).

 ```swift
 // Representing Artwork Availability